yucheols/ENMs_In_R/tutorials/tutorial_2.md

 }
 ```

-Now we will remove highly corrleated variables from the RasterStack.
+Now we will remove highly corrleated variables from our RasterStack.
 This can be done in several different ways and in several different packages.
 For example, in SDMtune (the package we will be using for modeling), there are functions for variable selection.
 Here we will focus on the most basic method involving a Pearson's correlation test and excluding variables above a certain collinearity cutoff (usually |r| > 0.7).
 But I encourage you to explore other methods as well.

 ```r
 # make correlation table first